d1loop/app/README.md

 </details>

 ## 🚨 Notice
-Currently, the project is still under heavy development, so it will take some time to publish the first release (or beta release) of **d1loop**.
+The project is still under heavy development, so it will take some time to publish the first release (or beta release) of **d1loop**.
 The *planned release date* is 1st July 2023 (which may be delayed due to school projects and Bagruts tests I need to do).

 ## 🔍 About The Project
 Some time ago I looked at the Twitter app and thought about what would happen if I ever had an app similar to Twitter, but 100% anonymous and toxic-less (although some data is being collected, it's not emails or things like that), and that's how I got the idea to the d1loop app.